sunpy/sunpy/doc/source/guide/installation/mac.rst

 One simplest method is to install the `Enthought Python Distribution (EPD) <http://www.enthought.com/products/epd_free.php/>`_, which includes both Python and many of dependencies needed by SunPy.
-The Enthought Python Distribution (EPD) is metapackage which handles the installation everything for you.
+The Enthought Python Distribution (EPD) is a metapackage which handles the installation of everything for you.

 Install EPD
 ^^^^^^^^^^^